pfdubois/BridgeBidding/source/CompetingSuit.rst

 Responding To Partner's Overcall
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Responding to an overcall:
+Responding to an overcall as the advancer:

 * Recognize in choosing a response that partner's range is 8-17 HCP because he did not
   double.
-You don't have to bid if we're not going anywhere.
-Resist rescuing when
+You should have a lot of information already about points around the table.
+* There is no standard as to when an overcall is forcing, but the usual agreement is that
+  an overcall at the one level is forcing but a two-level overcall is not.
+Of course
+  if the responder then bids you're off the hook.
-  you are short in partner's suit.
+* Resist rescuing when you are short in partner's suit.
 * A bid of a new suit is forcing by an unpassed hand and denies a fit for the overcall.
 * A simple raise is competitive.
 * A jump raise is preemptive.